sidlo/docker-stacks/data-science-python/README.md

 * psycog2 PostgreSQl python lib,
 * Turi Create

-The goal is to enable and testing and developing various alternative data processing pipelines on a single server or on a laptop, in a uniform Docker-based environment, before using the same or very similar notebooks in a production (possibly distributed) environment.
+The goal is to enable testing and developing various alternative data processing pipelines on a single server or on a laptop, in a uniform Docker-based environment, before using the same or very similar notebooks in a production (possibly distributed) environment.

-Examples are available in the [GitHub repo](https://github.com/sidlo/docker-stacks), compiled image from the [Docker Hub repo](https://hub.docker.com/r/sidlo/data-science-python).
+Examples are available in the [GitHub repo](https://github.com/sidlo/docker-stacks), the compiled image in the [Docker Hub repo](https://hub.docker.com/r/sidlo/data-science-python).

 ## running the image
 We assume a Docker service running and Docker commands available.
 We map the user of the host OS to the user in the container, and a host OS folder as the home folder.
 This way we can work with our notebooks in a persistent home folder, with the user of our host OS.
 On Linux, run: